Aletheios/v-endless-list/README.md

 * `height`: String, optional, default `"100%"`.
 CSS height of the entire list component.
 * `increment`: Number, optional, default `10`.
 Number of items to add to the end of the list on lazy loading.
 * `loadingThreshold`: Number, optional, default `10`.
 Threshold after which lazy loading is triggered, i.e. number of pixels before reaching the end of the list when scrolling.
-* `listChangeBehavior`: Either `'reset'` or `'keep'`, optional, default `'reset'`.
+* `listChangeBehavior`: Either `"reset"` or `"keep"`, optional, default `"reset"`.
 Behavior of the list when the data set length changes.
-    * `'reset'`: Reset the number of items to `increment` and scroll to the top.
+    * `"reset"`: Reset the number of items to `increment` and scroll to the top.
-    * `'keep'`: Keep the number of currently shown items as well as scroll state.
+    * `"keep"`: Keep the number of currently shown items as well as scroll state.

 #### Slots
 * `default` (scoped slot, required): Component to render for each list item, receives the list item in the slot scope.
 * `emptyList` (optional): Text or content to show when there are no items in the list.

 #### Emitted Events
-* `reached-top`: Emitted when the list is scolled to the very top.
+* `reached-top`: Emitted when the list is scrolled to the very top.
 * `reached-bottom`: Emitted when the list is scrolled to the very bottom.
 Can be used for lazy loading new items.